Carbon offsetting: greenwashing or real impact?

 Additionally, regulators like the AFM are cracking down on vague or unverifiable claims.
 The key is simple: be specific, substantiated, and honest.

-Checklist: Responsible Use of Carbon Credits
+Checklist: responsible use of Carbon Credits

 Thinking about offsetting your business emissions?
 Use this checklist to make sure you’re doing it credibly: